cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-3-experiments-cannot-be-reproduced-by-other-labs.md

 ### Readings

-Everyone should read the resources under 'everyone;' after that please read the additional readings most relevant to you.
+Everyone should read the resources under 'everyone.'
+After that please read the additional readings most relevant to you.

 #### Everyone

 - Nosek, B. A., & Errington, T. M. (2020). "[The best time to argue about what a replication means?
 Before you do it.](https://www.nature.com/articles/d41586-020-02142-6?sf236176533=1)" *Nature* 583, 518-520.
 - Teytelman, L. (2018). "[No more excuses for non-reproducible methods.](https://www.nature.com/articles/d41586-018-06008-w)" *Nature* 560, 411.
 Alternatively, watch [a recent (2021) talk](https://www.youtube.com/watch?v=pjWlA4JXm64) (the beginning is funny/sad).

-#### Biological sciences
+#### Biological Sciences

 Errington, T. M. (2019).
 Slides for ["Reproducibility Project: Cancer Biology, Barriers to Replicability in the Process of Research.](https://canvas.mit.edu/courses/16735/files/2628356?wrap=1)" Talk at the MetaScience Conference.
 Alternatively, [watch the talk](https://www.youtube.com/watch?v=KZnOUac3dUw).